Antarctica/Climbing/Hack/Humor/Photo Navigation: < Previous or Next >

 "One geometry cannot be more true than another; it can only be more convenient.
 Geometry is not true, it is advantageous." — Robert T. Pirsig (1928-), US writer.
 Buy at Amazon.comZen and the Art of Motorcycle Maintenance.

-"A Physicist is someone who averages the first 3 terms of a divergent series..."
+"A physicist is someone who averages the first 3 terms of a divergent series..."

 "I love only nature, and I hate mathematicians." — Buy at Amazon.comRichard P. Feynman (1918-88).